naimur8606/Course-Registration/README.md

     1. Credit Limit Tracking: You can take max 20 hr credit.
     2. Selection system: You can not select a course two time.
     3. Course Name: You can see what courses you have selected.
+    4. Alert System: If you select above 20 credits or a course twice, you will get a toast alert.

 Question-2: Discuss how you managed the state in your assignment project.